 Legislation and bylaws

-Key Clutha District Council documents including Bylaws, Strategies, Plans, Policies, and Reports are available from the publications section of the Council website.
+Key Clutha District Council documents including Bylaws, Strategies, Plans, Policies, Governance and Reports are available from the publications section of the Council website.

 Our rights, obligations and responsibilities are described in statutes, regulations and bylaws.
 To fulfil its purpose, Clutha District Council exercises powers and carries out its responsibilities through the following: